| | | Predictive Human Genomics Is Here

 damage control measures, i.e., anti-oxidant and other therapies,

+as early in life as possible.
 The following practical recommendations are suggested for patients

 carrying the Apo E4 genotype (although they could also be of value